truenas/documentation/content/en/docs/TrueNAS/network-interface-staticips.md

 ### Adding Static IP Addresses Using the Web Interface

-Log in to the web interface and go to *Network > Interfaces* contains creation and configuration options for physical and virtual network interfaces
+Log in to the web interface and go to *Network > Interfaces*.
+This contains creation and configuration options for physical and virtual network interfaces.

 <img src="/images/network-interfaces.png">
 <br><br>